2016 Spanish general election: Outcome

 The People's Party (PP) emerged as the largest party, securing the most seats—137—but just as in the previous election, failed to obtain an overall majority.
 The Spanish Socialist Workers' Party (PSOE) clung on to second place but fell to a new record low of 85, whereas Unidos Podemos, the alliance between Podemos and United Left (IU) remained at third place with 71 seats.
 The PP increased its seat count by a surprising 14, capitalising on losses by both PSOE and liberal Citizens (C's).
-Unidos Podemos' second placed projection failed to materialise at the polls, although they maintained the same number of seats as in the previous election.
+Unidos Podemos' second placed projection failed to materialize at the polls, although they maintained the same number of seats as in the previous election.
 Overall, the parliamentary deadlock remained, as neither bloc could gather an absolute majority of seats.
 However, the PP–C's bloc gained strength, climbing from 163 to 169, whereas the PSOE–Podemos–IU bloc was reduced from 161 to 156.
 The attempted PSOE–C's pact was reduced to 117 seats, now outnumbered by the PP alone.

 Regionally, the PP swept all the autonomous communities except for Catalonia and the Basque Country, where Unidos Podemos retained first place.
 The PSOE, which had narrowly won in its strongholds of Andalusia and Extremadura in the 2015 election, was pushed to second place in both of them, being unable to retain first place in any region only for the second time in democracy (the first being in 2011).
 Nonetheless, it recovered slightly on some of the regions where it performed the worst in December 2015, with notable advances in Madrid, Valencian Community, Navarre, Asturias, Galicia and the Canary Islands.
 However, this contrasted with setbacks in the party's own strongholds of Andalusia, Extremadura and Castile-La Mancha.
 The Unidos Podemos alliance only managed to improve on the 2015 combined results of Podemos and IU in the Basque Country and Navarre, suffering losses everywhere else.